fixture-py/fixture/fixture/test/test_loadable/test_django/fixture-with-django-doctests.rst

     >>> get_model('app', 'Reviewer').objects.count()
     0

-    If we load the app__Reviewers DataSet, all of the others will be pulled in:
+    If we load the ReviewerDatas DataSet, all of the others will be pulled in:

 .. doctest::